-In the case of SMBC, for example, sufficient capital is allocated to cover the bank's exposure to credit, market, and operational risks.
+In the case of SMBC, for example, sufficient capital is

+Relationship between Risk Management Framework and Risk Category at SMBC allocated to cover the bank's exposure to credit, market, and operational risks.
 In the credit and market risk categories, in particular, the maximum risk capital that SMBC can use during a period is set as the risk capital limit within this limit to manage these risks.
 Liquidity risk is managed within the context of maximum limits set for asset liability management (ALM) and the funding gap.
 Other risk categories are managed with procedures closely attuned to the nature of the risk, as described in the following paragraphs.